DZakh/rescript-schema/README.md

 Ok(("a", 1, true))
 ```

-`tuple` struct represents that a data is an array of a specific length with values each of a specific type.
+The `tuple` struct represents that a data is an array of a specific length with values each of a specific type.

 The tuple struct factories are available up to 10 fields.
 If you have an array with more values, you can create a tuple struct factory for any number of fields using `S.Tuple.factory`.